MikeSiLVO/script.skinshortcuts/docs/skinning/templates.md

 When a user assigns this widget to a menu item, the `widgetPath` property contains `$INCLUDE[skinshortcuts-template-MovieWidgets]`.
 The builder detects this and marks the `MovieWidgets` template as "assigned", so it won't be skipped when `templateonly="auto"` is set.

-This pattern is useful for templates that generate custom item lists - the template output becomes the widget content.
+Templates using this pattern generate custom item lists where the template output becomes the widget content.

 ### Output Conversion